DylanJohnston/Pandas_cheat_sheet/README.md

 A cheat sheet summarising what I learnt during a Udemy course by Colt Steele on the Python package pandas. https://www.udemy.com/course/python-data-analysis-visualization

-Both the .pdf, .tex and accompanying images are included.
+The .pdf, .tex and accompanying images are included.

 There is no licence, feel free to use, modify, distribute etc.